SruthiKorembathe/CICDImplementation/Home.md

 > I am unsure how to do this locally with the cloned repo.
 > The "assets" (images) are not part of cloning the wiki.

-## The right-hand navigation sidebar
+## Changing the right-hand navigation sidebar in GitHub UI

 You may want to organize your wiki documentation pages.
 GitHub lets you do this by customizing the right-hand navigation _Sidebar_